umd-lib/etdg-networking-intro/index.md

 --

-### Link Layer: Ethernet Packet
+### Link Layer: Exercise

+In this exercise, you will locate the MAC addresses for the WiFi NIC on your computer.

+1. Open a Terminal
+2. Type `ifconfig en0` at the prompt and press [Return]

+--

-aka Ethernet Frame
+### Link Layer: Ethernet Frame

 ![](800px-Ethernet_Type_II_Frame_format.svg.png)